embano1/vmworld2017/03_autoscaling/README.md

 # Change into the autoscaler directory
 $ cd vmworld2017/03_autoscaling

-# Depending on whether your cluster runs with RBAC enabled/ disabled use <norbac> or <rbac>
+# Create a custom Kubernetes namespace where you want to deploy this demo, e.g. "pubsub"
+$ NAMESPACE=pubsub
+$ kubectl create ns ${NAMESPACE}

+# Use the namespace you created above
-$ kubectl create -f kubernetes/rbac # or norbac
+$ kubectl -n ${NAMESPACE} create -f kubernetes/

 # Wait for images to be pulled and pods being started in namespace default, then
 # Access RabbitMQ UI through NodePort and NodeIP (see "Accessing RabbitMQ statistics" below)
 # Scale sender deployment and see how the system (RabbitMQ queue details) adapts:
-$ kubectl scale deploy sender --replicas=20
+$ kubectl -n ${NAMESPACE} scale deploy sender --replicas=20
 ```

 ---